cmeraki/vit.triton/posts/PART2.md

 # output_row_offset = 2*4 + (0, 1, 2, 3) = (8, 9, 10, 11)
 ```

-If we add it directly to our `output_ptr` we will get 8th, 9th, 10th and 11th element from the 1D flattened matrix.
+If we add it directly to our `output_ptr` we will get the 8th, 9th, 10th, and 11th element from the 1D flattened matrix.
 We don't want that.
 We want the highlighted elements.
 So we do a transformation:

 ```python
 output_row_offset = output_row_offset[:, None] * output_row_stride